Cutting toxic people out of your life.

 1. Jealous and envious of you, when you make your own life choices, putting you down when you are doing well or telling you that you can not do that when you’re trying something new.

-2. Dependent on you, emotionally, financially, there’s nothing wrong with taking care of your parents, yet good parents would not want you to sacrifice who you are or what your doing to take care of them, narcissistic parents look for ways to make sure you’re sacrificing your life for them as they feel more important and want to feel special.
+2. Dependent on you, emotionally, financially, there’s nothing wrong with taking care of your parents, yet good parents would not want you to sacrifice who you are or what you’re doing to take care of them, narcissistic parents look for ways to make sure you’re sacrificing your life for them as they feel more important and want to feel special.

 3. Lack of empathy, they invalidate your thoughts, feelings and opinions, only what they think matters.